Is it possible to build a functional ecommerce website for free? Yes, it is. Or at least, it’s possible so long as you accept a few tradeoffs.

 Note: My work is supported by affiliate commissions.
 Read more »

-Square has one of the best free ecommerce plans.
+Square Online is one of the best free ecommerce plans.

 There are no extra transaction fees other than the credit card fee (which is standard— you’d expect to pay credit card fees on paid plans as well).

-Otherwise Square includes lots of features that competitors don’t include in their free plan:
+Otherwise Square Online includes lots of features that competitors don’t include in their free plan:

 Big Cartel offers an excellent free plan.
 It includes a good subdomain